philpagel/PCE174-communication/protocol.md

 Command: `0x13`

-Returns a nested data structure comprising a header follwoed by one logging group records that contain logging data records.
+Returns a nested data structure comprising a header followed by one or more logging group records that contain logging data records.

 #### Header